 Less common causes of back pain and vomiting include:

 - bacterial meningitis

 - Crohn’s disease

 - a spinal tumor

-- uterine fibroids, or non-cancerous tumors in the uterus
+- uterine fibroids, noncancerous tumors in the uterus

-However, you should seek immediate medical attention if you are pregnant and are experiencing these symptoms unrelated to morning sickness.
-Also seek immediate medical attention if you experience these symptoms in addition to back pain and vomiting:
+Seek immediate medical attention if you are pregnant and experiencing these symptoms unrelated to morning sickness.
+Call your doctor right away if you have the following symptoms in addition to back pain and vomiting: